 What is the small web?

-- The small web refers to an ongoing movement to return to the form of the web before consolidated platforms really took over, such as Facebook, X/Twitter, Instagram, TikTok, YouTube, and others.
+- The small web refers to an ongoing movement to return to the form of the web before consolidated platforms really took over, platforms such as Facebook, X/Twitter, Instagram, TikTok, YouTube, and others.

 - The IndieWeb is a related movement and is a “community of people building software to enable personal independently hosted websites to maintain their social data on their own”.
 [Wikipedia] The IndieWeb has 10 core principles: